The key ingredient that makes all of your sales effectiveness programs generate strong returns

 As a result, sales training often defaults to coming across as generic and not rooted in reality.

-2) Why Sales Coaching Fails Without Visibility
+Here’s Why Sales Coaching Falls Short Without Visibility

 Coaching suffers from the same afflictions as sales training:

-Identifying each reps’ coaching needs becomes guesswork.
+Identifying each reps’ coaching needs becomes guesswork without visibility.

 It can leave your reps worse off than before

 That’s because coaching is a diagnostic discipline.

 coaching at all than coaching that isn’t based on facts

 coaching, how do you know your coaching is being acted upon and implemented if you don’t have visibility?

-After all, the problem that coaching is designed to solve is that 87% of sales training is forgotten within 30 days.
+Like we mentioned earlier, the problem that coaching is designed to solve is that 87% of sales training is forgotten within 30 days.

 Reinforcement can’t happen if you’re wearing a blindfold.

 Your success rate is probably pretty low because “A-Players” are those who have the most career options, and you’ll often lose out to other offers.
 You’ll, therefore:

 The second issue with refusing to settle for anyone who doesn’t have a $300k W2 is that you’re leaving tons

 In theory, having a repeatable sales process that everyone follows should

 If everyone is taking the same steps and following the same behaviors, shouldn’t they all have the same results?

-The short short answers is “yes, but…”
+The short answer is “yes, but…”

 And here’s the “but…”

 Knowing how your sales process plays out on calls

 Here’s the Good News

 The good news is that when you have

 and firmly rooted in reality.

 with visibility becomes a powerhouse

 And not only can you ensure your sales process

 The Top Three Ways to Get Visibility

 At this point, you may be wondering “How do I get this visibility??”

 There are three modern